 But I empathize with the struggle.
 Naming is haaaard.
 All the good names are taken!

 But wait.
-Are all the good names taken?
+Are all the good business names taken?
 There are more than one million words in the English language.
 And they can be combined in different ways, either in their entirety or in parts, or you can even make up words that “sound right” based on linguistic principles most of us don’t even notice.
-I approach naming challenges with optimism.
-These are word puzzles that can surely have satisfying solutions.
+Naming is a word puzzle that can have satisfying solutions.

-Professional firms who specialize in naming will charge tens of thousands to handle this process for you, because it’s haaaard, and it’s invaluable.
+Professional firms who specialize in business naming will charge tens of thousands to handle this process for you, because it’s hard, and it’s invaluable.
 Many small businesses starting out don’t have that kind of budget.
-So if you want to DIY it, this is a mini guide to company naming.
+So if you want to DIY it, follow the steps in this mini guide to company naming.

 Steps in a nutshell